Improving the Transferability of Adversarial Examples via Direction Tuning: Experiments

 Direction tuning attacks, which add an inner loop in each step update, increase the time complexity in comparison with the current transferable attacks.
 For example, the time complexity of I/MI/NI-FGSM and VMI/VNI-FGSM is $O(T)$ and $O(N\cdot T)$, respectively, but that of DTA and VDTA is $O(K\cdot T)$ and $O(K\cdot N\cdot T)$.
 Due to the small size of the optimal parameter $K$ (i.e. $K=10$), DTA computes the gradient of input 100 times (i.e., $K\cdot T=10\times 10$) and VDTA computes 2000 times (i.e., $K\cdot N \cdot T=10\times 20\times 10$).
 Although the computation cost of VDTA is an order of magnitude higher than that of VMI/VNI-FGSM, it is acceptable like PGD-1000~\cite{Madry-AT}.

 More importantly, our method can effectively improve the transferability of the gradient-based attacks at the same time complexity.
 To verify this, we increase the number of iterations of MI/NI-FGSM and VMI/VNI-FGSM by $K$ times.
-As shown in Table~\ref{tab:imagenet-the-same-of-time-complexity}, we found that i) the transferability of MI/NI-FGSM is decreased as the number of iterations increases. ii) Due to the stabilization property of variance tuning, increasing iterations appropriately can improve the transferability of adversarial examples, e.g., VMI/VNI-FGSM. iii) However, our VDTA still has significantly higher transferability under the same time complexity in comparison with other attacks.
+As shown in Table~\ref{tab:imagenet-the-same-of-time-complexity}, we found that i) the transferability of MI/NI-FGSM is decreased as the number of iterations increases. ii) Due to the stabilization property of variance tuning, in most cases, increasing iterations appropriately can improve the transferability of adversarial examples, e.g., VMI/VNI-FGSM with VGG16~\cite{VGG} and ResNet50~\cite{ResNet} as the surrogate models. iii) However, our VDTA still has significantly higher transferability under the same time complexity in comparison with other attacks under different networks~\cite{ResNet,VGG,Inception-v3} as the surrogate models.